ShamikRoy/Subframe-Prediction/README.md

-# Subframe_EMNLP2020
+# Subframe_Prediction

-The dataset and code of the approach used in the subframe paper appearing at EMNLP'2020 will be updated here.
+The dataset and code for predicting subframes in text will be updated here.
+The approach is describe in the following paper.

+> Weakly Supervised Learning of Nuanced Frames for Analyzing Polarization in News Media
+> Shamik Roy and Dan Goldwasser
+> Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)